Tel: 07564 010847 or 01962 458428

 ✓ Dedicated workshop

-Brio Carpet Care is a fine rug cleaning company, specialised in full immersion rug cleaning, the most thorough rug cleaning process for hand made rugs
+Brio Carpet Care provides fine rug cleaning and care.
+We specialise in full immersion rug cleaning, the most thorough rug cleaning process for hand made rugs.

 With a dedicated rug cleaning workshop and a drying room, we have the right equipment and knowledge to deep clean any rug from antique handmade ones to modern rugs.